raiyanu/event-scheduler-pro/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
-See the [LICENSE](LICENSE) file for details.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/).

 > An idiot admires complexity while genius admires simplicity